gitlabhq/gitlab-runner/docs/faq/README.md

 In gitlab-recipes repository there are [web-server configuration examples][recipes] for Apache and Nginx.

-If you are using GitLab installed from source, also please read the above documentation and examples, and make sure that all HTTP(S) traffic is going trough the **GitLab Workhorse**.
+If you are using GitLab installed from source, please also read the above documentation and examples, and make sure that all HTTP(S) traffic is going through the **GitLab Workhorse**.

 See [an example of a user issue][1105].